duinoWitchery/hd44780/README.md

 CHANGELOG
 ----------------------

+[0.9.4] - 2018-06-12
+ * README tweaks for release
+ * readme and sketch documentation/comment updates
+ * Added hd44780examples sketch to document examples and hide hd44780examples sketches
+ * loops that wait on Serial now call delay() which calls yield()
+ * hd44780_I2Cexp now returns RV_ENXIO error if device not at specified address
+ * I2CexpDiag prints messsage about potential poor solder joints on memory errors
+ * added delay(1) to error output which calls yield() to avoid watchdog on some cores
+ * bumped default instruction time from 37us to 38us
+ * LineWrap example explains limitations when using 16x1 / 8x2 displays
+ * Correct indention issue in LCDCustomChars example

 [0.9.3] - 2018-02-11
+ * update version info for 0.9.3 release
  * I2CexpDiag updates to output esp8266 specific i2c pin information.
  * mkreleasePatcher tool updates
  * Documenation sketch updates